 Accidents Involving Property Damage or an Unoccupied Vehicle

-When a driver hits an unoccupied car or property, they can still face hit and run penalties.
+When a driver hits an unoccupied car or property, they can face hit and run penalties.
 CRS 42-4-1602 defines the specific duties each driver must complete to avoid criminal consequences.
 Charges can follow if law enforcement believes you:

 - failed to stop after the collision,